 • attends hospital and/or is required to attend a follow up;

 • is admitted to hospital and/or stays overnight;

 Under the Temporary Total Disablement Benefit, completion of the serious injury form is required for anyone injured and likely to be prevented from engaging in their usual occupation for more than 6 weeks, regardless of whether they had to attend hospital or not.

 The serious injury form is available through the online Player Registration system.
 Contact me or your coach if you think one should be completed.

 Scottish Rugby arranges for clubs Public Liability Insurance to cover the risks of playing, training, coaching or officiating rugby for a limit of £25,000,000.
 The policy responds to legal liability for accidental bodily injury to a third party or accidental damage to their property arising during a match, training session or practice game.

-A slightly more detailed note about Public liability Insurance is available if you click here.
+A slightly more detailed not about Public liability Insurance is on our Club Website, under Club Info then EKRFC Insurance Scheme or for those of you reading this online, you can click here.

 I am happy to try to answer any queries anyone may have about any aspects of the cover described above.